ctm/mb2-doc/src/lobby/top_line.md

 green, the gong will be played.
 If gray, it won't.
 If you hover your mouse over the bell, it will tell you its status.

-Two daily tournaments (the 5:05pm Pacific and 8:10pm Pacific) have the tradition of encouraging the winner to pick the following day's tournament.
+Some daily tournaments have the tradition of encouraging the winner to pick the following day's tournament.
 It's viscerally satisfying to win, create the successor tournament and then [bang a gong](https://www.youtube.com/watch?v=A4o4Q9sd_y4).

 ## Preferences